Dashticz/dashticz/docs/blocks/specials/garbage.rst

 street                    Your street
 housenumber               Your housenumber
-maxitems                  Number of items to show width                     ``1..12``: Width of the block hideicon                  ``true / false``: To hide the garbage icon use_names                 ``true / false``: shows name of the garbage type
+maxitems                  Number of items to show maxdays                   Number of days to show (2 is today and tomorrow).
+Default: 32 width                     ``1..12``: Width of the block hideicon                  ``true / false``: To hide the garbage icon use_names                 ``true / false``: shows name of the garbage type